ifeorimolade-commits/aitl-framework/README.md

 measured property of that output.
 Generative tools optimize for visual plausibility; whether a screen-reader user can actually operate the result is neither measured nor improved as the interface is produced.
-Automated checkers close only part of the gap — many requirements demand contextual judgment, and those tools were built for static, hand-authored pages rather than dynamic, AI-generated output.
+Automated checkers close only part of the gap, many requirements demand contextual judgment, and those tools were built for static, hand-authored pages rather than dynamic, AI-generated output.